FACTSlab/bead/README.md

 ## Overview

-`sash` implements a complete pipeline for linguistic research, from lexical resource construction through experimental deployment to model training with active learning.
+`bead` implements a complete pipeline for linguistic research, from lexical resource construction through experimental deployment to model training with active learning.
 The framework is designed for researchers collecting acceptability judgments, inference judgments, and other linguistic annotations at scale.

 ### Key Features